vshivam/github-corners-text/README.md

 # github-corners-text

-This is fork of the [Github Corners](https://github.com/tholman/github-corners) project and supports all the old features.
+This is a fork of the [Github Corners](https://github.com/tholman/github-corners) project and supports all the old features.

 # New features
 * Add text labels to your Github Corner.